Kibbutz: Ideology

 First Aliyah immigrants were largely religious, but those of the Second Aliyah were mainly secular.
 A Jewish work ethic thus replaced religious practice.
 Berl Katznelson, a Labor Zionist leader articulated this when he said "Everywhere the Jewish labourer goes, the divine presence goes with him."

 The first kibbutzim were founded in the upper Jordan Valley, the Jezreel Valley and the Sharon coastal plain.
 The land was available for purchase because it was marshy and malaria-infested.
 The Zionists believed that the Arab population would be grateful for the economic benefits that developing the land would bring.
 Their approach was that the enemies of the Arab peasants were the Arab landowners (called effendis), not fellow Jewish farmers.
-The first kibbutzniks hoped to be more than farmers.
-They sought to create a new type of society where all would be equal and free from exploitation.

 Kibbutz members were not classic Marxists though their system partially resembled Communism.
 Karl Marx and Friedrich Engels both shared a disdain for conventional formulations of the nation state and Leninists were hostile to Zionism.
 Nevertheless, in the late 1930s, two kibbutz leaders, Tabenkin and Yaari, initially attracted to anarchist ideas, pushed their movements to reverence of Joseph Stalin's dictatorship and of Stalin whom many called Shemesh HaAmim ("The Sun of the Nations").